ICPR 2026 Competition on Low-Resolution License Plate Recognition

 Criteria for a Correct Prediction

-• A prediction is considered correct only when all characters match the ground truth exactly;
+• A track is considered correct only when all predicted characters match the ground truth exactly;

-• If any character differs, the prediction is not counted as correct.
+• If any character differs, the track is not counted as correct.

 ⚖️ Tie-Breaker: Confidence Gap